Narcissistic Love Patterns: Here Are Six Types To Look For

 Discard stage

-When their partner asks for compromise, empathy, or honesty (or begins to set boundaries), the person experiencing NPD may likely “discard” their partner if they feel as if they no longer give them the emotional “high” they need.
+When their partner asks for compromise, empathy, or honesty (or begins to set boundaries), the person experiencing NPD may likely “discard” their partner if they believe that they no longer give them the emotional “high” they need.
 Those with NPD can be bored easily, and this can lead them to suddenly decide to throw an entire relationship away.

 Ilona Titova/EyeEm